 As for walking control of the humanoid, ZMP-based walking is known as the most promising approach, which has been proved to be a realistic control strategy to demonstrate stable walking of actual biped robots, since it can guarantee that the robots can keep standing by retaining the ZMP within the convex hull of supporting area [1], [2].
-Instead of the ZMP, another approaches that put importance on keeping the robot's walking trajectories inside a basin of attraction [3]-[5] including a method referring limit cycle to determine input torque [6].

-These previous discussions are based on simplified bipedal models, which tend to avoid discussing the effects of feet or slipping existing in real world.
-Contrarily to the above references, a research [7] has pointed out that the effect of foot bears varieties of the walking gait, which dimension of the equation of motion varies according to contacting conditions to floor of feet standing or in the air.
-Our research has begun from such view point of [7] as aiming at describing dynamics of gait as correctly as possible, including surface or point-contacting state of foot and toe, slipping of the foot and heel-striking, where walking gait states based on the results of walking motions, called event-driven.
-And that what the authors think important is that the dimension of dynamical equation will change depending on motions of the walking gait (event-driven results), which has been discussed by [8] on one-legged hopping robot.
-Given as an example that heel be detached from ground while its toe being contacting, a new state variable describing rotation of foot would emerge, resulting in an increase of a number of state variables.
-In fact, this kind of dynamics with the dimension number of state variables being changed by the result of its dynamical transitions in time are out of the arena of control theory that discusses how to control a system with fixed number of states.
-Additionally, toe-off motion has been called as nonholonomic dynamics that includes a joint without inputting torque, i.e., free joint.
-Meanwhile, landing of heel or toe of lifting leg in the air to ground means a geometrical contact.
-Nakamura [9] mentioned how to represent contacting with environment that can handle constraint motion with friction by algebraic equation and applied it to human figures.
-We have derived dynamics of eleven kinds of gaits based on above references, especially along with [9].
+Given as an example that heel be detached from ground during its toe being contacting, a new state variable describing rotation of foot would emerge, resulting in an increase of a number of state variables.
+In fact, this kind of dynamics with the dimension number of state variables being changed by the result of its dynamical transitions are out of the arena of control theory that discusses how to control a system with fixed number of states.
+Additionally, toe-off motion has been called as non-holonomic dynamics that includes a joint without inputting torque, i.e., free joint.
+Meanwhile, landing of heel or toe to ground means a geometrical contact.
+Nakamura [7] discussed how to represent contacting motions with environment along with the dynamical equation of motion and applied it to human figures.
+Considering that the bipedal walking dynamics are inherently a system whose dimension number of states is changeable according to contacting conditions of foot to ground, we need some measure that describes consistently kinematical or dynamical ability of humanoid with regardless of the above bipedal gaits' varieties.